GAvenu2/task5/README.md

 and finally searched for any malicious traffic.
 There were few failed SYN packets and  most were succesfull ACK packets and DNS queries were responded properly.
 From this activity i was able understand how to use wireshark and able capture packets.

+ I took help from youtube, chatgpt, and google to understand.